sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 It felt weird to Sans, knowing that this version of him that had been so helpful, was now suddenly possessed with the spirit of the First Fallen Human, and yet was supposedly *not* the same Chara that had attacked *his* Underground and killed his brother.
 Yes, he had just met multiple versions of *himself*.
 That felt... different, somehow. "wait, so... you know the *name* of your universe? is that... important?"

 "Well, it's... sorta?"
 Chara scratched at the back of their skull, turning toward a desk to rummage through its contents.
 "A lot of AUs here start from one of several archetypes, so we know what to expect if someone says, 'it's a Swapfell verse' or 'an Outerverse' or something like that...
 Each new AU will have some difference or another, even if it's on a small scale but...
-It's rare that we get something new-- er, something *unique* on a multiversal scale."
+It's rare that we get something new-- er, something *unique* on a multiversal-- erm, *subversal* scale.
+That's going to take a bit to get used to."

 Eventually they found a bit of unused paper and a pen, and Chara beckoned the three closer as they shifted down into a prone position, laying on their front with the paper in front of them.
 Sans realised there was still a bit of youth in them, with the way they kicked their legs up behind them as they began to doodle.